markubiak/wallpaper-reddit/README.md

 --random: will pick a random subreddit from the list instead of creating a multireddit.
 The default can be set in the config file.

 #Startup
 If wallpaper-reddit is run with the --startup flag, the program will wait on an internet connection.
 Options for the startup can only be set in the config file.
 They are under the [Startup] section: interval and attempts.
 The script will try to make a connection to reddit.com $attempts times at every $interval seconds.
 For example, the default setting is an interval of 3 and 10 attempts, so the script will try to connect to reddit every 3 seconds for up to 10 tries, giving a total of 30 seconds before the scrpit gives up.
-As a reminder, this feature is only activated by the --startup flag
+As of v1.2, it should also catch if it is being redirected by the router (IE hotel/airport WiFi) As a reminder, this feature is only activated by the --startup flag

 #Saving
 If wallpaper-reddit is run with the --save flag, no wallpaper will be downloaded.
 The current wallpaper will be copied to the save directory, as specified in the config file (default is ~/Pictures/Wallpapers), and its title will be put into a titles.txt file inside the same directory.